Skip to content

 Incorrect Password (OTP) Error

-The references to Caregiver below is the person sending the commands.
-There are specific Loop Caregiver app insructions that you modify for your authenticator.
+The references to ‘caregiver’ below refer to the person sending the commands.
 You must have the Loop phone with you to troubleshoot this problem.

-• The Apple clock should be set to automatic on both the Looper's phone and Caregiver’s device.
+• The Apple clock should be set to automatic on both the Looper's phone and the caregiver’s device.

 • If the clock is incorrect, even slightly, remote commands will fail.